Olala53/LuckyBrain_App/README.md

 * Exercise execution
 * Recording progress

-## How to Contribute to the Project
+## How to contribute to the project

 I encourage reporting bugs, proposing features, and creating pull requests.